qkgo/sio-cli/README.md

 # Rust Socket.IO Performance Test CLI

-This is a command-line interface (CLI) for testing the performance of a Socket.IO server using the [rust-socketio](https://github.com/1c3t3a/rust-socketio) library.
+This is a command-line interface (CLI) for testing the performance of a Socket.IO v4 server using the [rust-socketio](https://github.com/1c3t3a/rust-socketio) library.
 This tool measures the time taken for handshake dialing, onConnect connection, and returns the HTTP status code and header lists.

+## Notices
+Only Supported Socket.IO v4+

 ## Todos
 Returns the time taken for handshake dialin and http status code and header lists.